ErykMikolajewicz/machine_learning/README.md

 Classification with Naive Bayes, and decision tree Result is excellent with 100% accuracy in train, and test data, but one time more data issue Also some feature selection mistakes have been made

+3 cancer_risk:
+Prediction with multinomial Naive Bayes, and RandomForest Good results in prediction, some mistakes in thinking, about good model to choose

+4 perceptron
+My implementation of perceptron classifier, base on another implementation in book In that project I reimplement perceptron written with numpy to polars dataframes

+5 comparisons
+Actually comparison of numpy perceptron with polars perceptron execution time In future perhaps some more efficiency benchmarks